You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 M.S. in Artificial Intelligence

-• Our continually updated curriculum is a comprehensive blend of advanced technical knowledge and practical skills taught by faculty with extensive industry experience in AI.
+• Dynamic Curriculum: Benefit from a continually updated program that combines advanced technical knowledge with practical skills, taught by faculty with extensive industry experience.

 MS in AI information session presentation screenshot